synacktiv/DLHell/README.md

                         Destination port to connect to SMB Server
 ```

 ## Local DLL Proxying

-For Local DLL crafting, use the options -local-lib (name of the proxy DLL) & -local-target (renamed original DLL)
+For Local DLL crafting, use the `-local-lib` (name of the proxy DLL) and
+`-local-target` (renamed original DLL) options:

 ```bash
 DLHell.py -t template.tpe -c 'calc.exe' -local-lib 'lib/netutils.dll' -local-target 'test.dll'
 ```

-## Remote DLL Proxying (Admin privileges needed)
+## Remote DLL Proxying (admin privileges required):

-For remote DLL hijacking, specify the options -target and -remote-lib (name of the original DLL on the remote host) & -local-target (renamed original DLL)
+For remote DLL hijacking, specify the `-target`, `-remote-lib` (name of the
+original DLL on the remote host) and `-local-target` (renamed original DLL)
+options:

 ```bash
 DLHell.py -t template.tpe -c 'calc.exe' -target 'domain/user:password@ip' -remote-lib 'windows/system32/PROPSYS.dll' -remote-target 'windows/test.dll'
 ```

-## DCOM DLL Proxying (Admin privileges needed)
+## DCOM DLL Proxying (admin privileges needed)

-DCOM DLL Proxying can be exploited by using the `-progid` and `-clsid` options
+DCOM DLL Proxying can be exploited using the `-progid` and `-clsid` options.
 The list of available CLSIDs & ProgIDs is available with the following command:

 ```bash
 DLHell.py -list
 ```

-You can add new hijacks to the dcom.json file which defines vulnerable libraries path
+You can add new hijacks to the `dcom.json` file which defines paths for
+vulnerable libraries:

-Then, only the ProgID or CLSID is required to:
+Then, only the ProgID or CLSID are required to:

 - Get the original DLL
-- Create & Compile the Hijack library
+- Create and compile the hijack library
 - Upload the libraries on the remote host
 - Activate the remote DCOM class

-Example for ProgID **WordPad.Document.1**:
+Example for ProgID `WordPad.Document.1`:

 ```bash
 DLHell.py -t template.tpe -c 'calc.exe' -target 'domain/user:password@ip' -progid WordPad.Document.1
 ```

-Example for CLSID **73FDDC80-AEA9-101A-98A7-00AA00374959**:
+Example for CLSID `73FDDC80-AEA9-101A-98A7-00AA00374959`:

 ```bash
 DLHell.py -t template.tpe -c 'calc.exe' -target 'domain/user:password@ip' -clsid 73FDDC80-AEA9-101A-98A7-00AA00374959
 ```